refinedev/refine/documentation/blog/2023-01-17-airtable-crud-app.md

 </p>
 </details>

-In the code above, we use the `useTable()` hook from the `@pankod/refine-react-table` package to fetch records from our Airtable base.
+In the code above, we use the [`useTable()`](https://refine.dev/docs/examples/table/antd/useTable/) hook from the `@pankod/refine-react-table` package to fetch records from our Airtable base.
+It allows us to fetch data according to the sorter, filter, and pagination states.

+We also use the [`useNavigation()`](https://refine.dev/docs/api-references/hooks/navigation/useNavigation/) hook to navigate to the `show`, `edit`, and `create` pages of the `posts` resource.

 ---